 What are the symptoms of traveler's diarrhea?

 The main symptom is loose stool that occurs suddenly.
 The stool may be watery.
-Other symptoms may include:
+Other

 - Belly (abdominal) pain or cramps

 - Trouble waiting to have a bowel movement (urgency)

 In most cases, symptoms last less than a week.